autocontracts/permissioned-blocks/README.md

 $ docker rm device-2
 ```

-At the moment, the demo is uses LinkedIn in order to identify yourself, and register your deivce.
-So, you'll have to create a dummy account in order to test using the second device.
-Other login options will be added later...
+The demo is uses LinkedIn in the digital identity manager.
+You'll have to create a dummy account in order to test interacting with another entity.
+Other login options will be added later.